tkhamez/neucore/doc/Install.md

 To run the application:
 * PHP >=8.0.0 (64bit version), see [backend/composer.json](../backend/composer.json) for necessary and suggested
   extensions (APCu highly recommended).
-* MariaDB or MySQL Server (tested with MySQL 8.0 and MariaDB 10.2, 10.6 and 10.8).
-(Unit tests can also be run using a SQLite in-memory database.)
+* MariaDB or MySQL Server (tested with MariaDB 10.2, 10.6, 10.8 and MySQL 8.0).
+Unit tests can also be run with a SQLite in-memory database.
 * An HTTP Server with support for PHP and URL rewriting.
   * Set the document root to the `web` directory.
   * Configure URL rewriting to `app.php`: